oceanprotocol/barge/README.md

 ### Spree Network

-If you run the `./start_ocean.sh` script with the `--local-spree-node` option, you will have available a keeper node instance with the following accounts enabled:
+If you run the `./start_ocean.sh` script with the `--local-spree-node` option (please see [Keeper Node](#keeper-node) section of this document for more details).
+You will have available a keeper node in the local and private `spree` network with the following accounts enabled:

 Account                                      | Password   | Balance
 ---------------------------------------------|------------|--------